levindenooij/Pocket-Computer-PC-Tools/README.md

 **SHARP 11 Pin & 15 pin SIO Interface**
 Some machines like PC-1350, E-500, G850, etc,have a SIO interface on either the 11 pin or 15 pin socket.
 Much more convenient!
 I have included a GUI programs (Java or Python) for managing the transfer between a serial FTDI USB interface and the machine.
-I have built a permanent board with a FTDI US clone and a inverter chip (the original FTDI can  be programmed to invert, the cheap ones not).
+I have built a permanent board with a cheap FTDI clone and a inverter chip Sn74ls04n (the original FTDI can  be programmed to invert, the cheap ones not).
 Both for 11 as well 15 pin (different configuration)
-Please have a look here for guidance : http://www.silicium.org/forum/viewtopic.php?t=42285
+Please have a look here for connector guidance : http://www.silicium.org/forum/viewtopic.php?t=42285

 **CASIO 30 Pin connector for serial interface (FX850P, FX880P, VX4, ..)**
 Pin 9 RX, P14 TX, Pin30 GND (count top row, 1,3,5,7,9 and bottom row 2,4,6,8,10,14,...30